kenny880507/Data-Structures-Learning-Log/README.md

 The execution strategy is below:

-1. A container is responsible for managing its internal data and iterators.
-It provides member functions such as  and  to access those iterators.
+1. ~~A container is responsible for managing its internal data and iterators.
+It provides member functions such as `begin()` and `end()` to access those iterators.~~
-2. The container does not directly implement fundamental data structure operations.
+2. ~~The container does not directly implement fundamental data structure operations.~~
-3. The four fundamental operations of data structures—access, search, insert, and delete—are implemented using global template functions.
+3. ~~The four fundamental operations of data structures—access, search, insert, and delete—are implemented using global template functions.~~
-4. These functions take iterators as parameters instead of the container itself, allowing operations to be performed through the iterator interface.
+4. ~~These functions take iterators as parameters instead of the container itself, allowing operations to be performed through the iterator interface.~~
+   >It was observed during execution that arrays and linked lists handle insertions and deletions differently, particularly regarding capacity management, making it unsuitable to use templates for a unified function.

+1. Containers not only store data, but also offer member functions like `begin()` and `end()` for iterator access, and `insert()` and `delete()` for adding or removing elements.
+2. The `access()` and `search()` functions are implemented as external template functions that operate on iterators.

 ### Syntax